MrDetonia/Maki/README.md

 ---

 ## Running Maki
-Maki uses Python 3.4 with discord.py.
-Install python3.4 and use pip to install asyncio and discord.py.
-To run Maki, simply run bot.py.
+Maki relies on Python 3.4+ and the latest discord.py version.
+A Dockerfile exists to handle these requirements automatically.
+Use `build.sh` to create the maki container image, and `run.sh` to start the bot.
+Be sure to have created `secret.py` with the required tokens before running `build.sh`.

+If you would prefer not to use docker, ensure you have at least Python 3.4, and use `pip install -r requirements.txt` to install the required Python libraries.
+Then run `bot.py`.

 ## Required Files
 - You will require a Discord Application for Maki to use, the token for which should be stored in a file called secret.py: